12 Ways To Scale Your Business

 As far as what platform to use, here are some options with some pros and cons, but remember, engagement is what matters most:

-Blog: Blogging is not dead.
+Blogging is not dead.
 Not even close.
 If it were, do you think we’d be publishing this post right now?
 Blogging is great because it’s easy to set up and get going, but writing is hard and takes time to put out an in-depth post.
-That’s why we have a content creator on board.
+That’s why we have a content editor on board.

 One issue with this is people’s’ attention span keeps getting less and less.
 The problem here is that you can’t half-ass social media.
 If you’re on Twitter, people are going to expect you to respond within minutes rather than days.
 We plan to experiment with this in the future as we grow.